paraboul/tatween/README.md

 # tatween

 `tatween` is a JavaScript library providing a block-based animation API.
-This is inspired by [Cocoa style animation][https://developer.apple.com/documentation/uikit/uiview/1622515-animatewithduration]

 ## Block-Based Animations

-Animations block are a way to express animations in am imperative way.
+Animations block are a way to express animations in an imperative way allowing for a better flexibility.
 They are used in the [Apple cocoa framework](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/AnimatingViews/AnimatingViews.html)

 That is, the idea is to enter a special scope where all the values set are animated.
-This allows for a better flexibility and imperative style control on what needs to be animated.

-It was made possible thanks to [ES6-Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+Under the hood the library is using [ES6-Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to listen for values change inside the anomation scope.

 ## Examples